fractalfeeling/ASD75-Coin/README.md

   Outer Ring:
   >~~ZM~~W**NV**~~G~~**RXF**~~O~~L**FHR**~~M~~**V**C~~V~~**X**F**GR**~~L~~M○**UR**~~M~~**W**~~X~~**O**Z**I**~~R~~G~~B~~**R**M7**D**~~R~~**W**G~~S~~**C**5**W**~~V~~K**G**S~~○~~**D**VZIV~~Z~~FWZX**R**~~L~~**FHRM**X~~L~~MX**VKG**

   The outer ring is encoded in Morse Code.
-Striped letters provided clue to being spaces in Morse Code because there are no consecutive striped letters bar one exception at the top (ZM), which is also a hint to start reading from there.
+Striped letters provided clue to being spaces in Morse Code because there are no consecutive striped letters bar one exception at the top (ZM).
+This break in the ring is a hint to start reading from there.
 Converting characters to Morse Code with light characters as dots, dark characters as dashes and striped characters as spaces:
   >-.. ... -... .- .-.. -... . .-. - .--. .- .-. -.- .---- ----. ....- --...

   Decoding with this tool (https://www.dcode.fr/morse-code) gives **```DSBALBERTPARK1947```**.
 This is consistent with inner ring’s format of [Organisation][Place][Date] as well.